Flo Ayres

-Florence Aaronson (July 12, 1923 – January 14, 2022), known professionally as Flo Ayres, was an American radio actress and a founding member of the Washington, DC chapter of SAG-AFTRA.
+Florence Aaronson (July 12, 1923 – January 14, 2022), known professionally as Flo Ayres, was an American actress and a founding member of the Washington, D.C. chapter of SAG-AFTRA.

 Early life

 Ayres had two brothers and a sister and attended Western High School.
 After high school, she studied at a drama school and worked with local theater groups for three years.

 Career

 In 1948, Ayres acted in Baltimore in a Johns Hopkins Playshop production of an English translation of Martine.
 In the 1950s, Ayres teamed up with Walt Teas, another nationally known voice from Baltimore, to become one of the first freelance voiceover teams in the radio industry.
 Over the next 30 years, Ayres, along with Teas and another personality, Joe Knight, recorded thousands of commercials and syndicated programs on a national scale, mostly at Baltimore's version of Hollywood, Flite Three Studios, and overseen by legendary audio engineer, Louis Mills.